kreteshq/kretes.dev/tutorial/creating-the-application.md

 Install Node.js via a package manager.
 Follow the [installation instructions](https://nodejs.org/en/download/package-manager/) at the Node.js website

+### pnpm

+[pnpm](https://pnpm.io/) is a fast, disk efficient package manager for JavaScript.
+It uses a content-addressable filesystem to store packages in a **single place** on your computer - contrary to `npm` or `yarn`, where dependencies are duplicated for each new project. pnpm is also up to 2x faster than `npm` or `yarn`.

 ### PosgreSQL

 Install PostgreSQL, check [the official docs](https://www.postgresql.org/download/) for a method that corresponds to your operating system.